 You can also split the keyboard by just pressing the split button on the top.

 Splinting feature is useful if you are a music teacher and you want to teach your student side by side with you.

-Another addition in CP4 is the modulaion wheel.
+Another addition in CP4 is the modulation wheel.
 Modulation offers to speed up and slow down the sound like a real thing.

-Yamaha CP4 is one of the top model from Yamaha in high end price piano.
+Yamaha CP4 is one of the top model from Yamaha in high end priced stage pianos.

 Yamaha has taken care of every function a musician needed.